BernardoBoechat/BernardoBoechat/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">H 👋!
 My name is Bernardo Boechat and I'm a Software Engineering student and developer from Brazil.</h2>

 ###